herotechcourse/kotlin-lotto-precourse/README.md

 ## ▪︎ Domain

 - [] Validate the amount of lottery tickets must be between `1,000` and `100,000`
-    - Throw an `IllegalArgumentException` if the value is out of range, then re-prompt input from that step
+    - Throw an `IllegalArgumentException` if the value is out of range
 - [] Calculate the number of purchased lottery tickets
-    - [] Throw an `IllegalArgumentException` if amount is not divisible by `1,000`, then re-prompt input from that step
+    - [] Throw an `IllegalArgumentException` if amount is not divisible by `1,000
 - [] Issue lottery tickets based on the purchased amount
     - [] Validate each tickets contains 6 unique random numbers
-        - Throw an `IllegalArgumentException` if the value is out of range, then re-prompt input from that step
+        - Throw an `IllegalArgumentException` if the value is out of range
     - [] Validate each number must be between 1 and 45
-        - Throw an `IllegalArgumentException` if the value is out of range, then re-prompt input from that step
+        - Throw an `IllegalArgumentException` if the value is out of range
 - [] Validate winning numbers and the bonus number are unique
-    - Throw an `IllegalArgumentException` if they are duplicated, then re-prompt input from that step
+    - Throw an `IllegalArgumentException` if they are duplicated
 - [] Calculate result statistics
     - [] Compare how many numbers match
 - [] Calculate profit rate